software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Implement the following test methods for the GET `/api/quizzes/{id}/questions` endpoint:
 >
-> - `getQuestionsByQuizIdReturnsEmptyListWhenQuizDoesNotQuestions`: save a _published quiz_ without questions to the database and send a GET request to the `/api/quizzes/{id}/questions`.
+> - `getQuestionsByQuizIdReturnsEmptyListWhenQuizDoesNotHaveQuestions`: save a _published quiz_ without questions to the database and send a GET request to the `/api/quizzes/{id}/questions`.
 Then, the response should have an empty list
 > - `getQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions`: save a _published quiz_ with a few questions to the database and send a GET request to the `/api/quizzes/{id}/questions`.
 Then, the response should have a list of the quiz's questions
 > - `getQuestionsByQuizIdReturnsNotFoundWhenQuestionDoesNotExist`: send a GET request to the `/api/quizzes/1/question` without saving a quiz to the database.
 Then, the response should have a `404 Not Found` status
 > - `getQuestionsByQuizIdReturnsForbiddenWhenQuizIsNotPublished`: save a _non-published quiz_ with a few questions to the database and send a GET request to the `/api/quizzes/{id}/questions`.
 Then, the response should have a `403 Forbidden` status